 - Reduces stress

-… and in particular it provides deep relaxation.
+… and in particular it provides deep relaxation and a better mood.

-Specifically massage can help with pain and dysfunction associated with:
+Specifically massage can help with pain and dysfunction associated with for example:

 - Lower back pain